[light]

 scores), and you're ready to go.

-If you see something that looks wrong, please send e-mail to me at
+A: If you see something that looks wrong, please send me a message.

-LPs, CDs, and tapes.
-Early on it became clear that there were many other Miles fans
+records, CDs, and tapes.
+It quickly became clear that there were many other fans

-out there, and the site evolved into a way of sharing, and gathering, information
+and collectors out there, and the site evolved into a way of sharing, and gathering,

-for others as well as myself.
-Many people have contributed generously to Miles Ahead,
+information for others as well as myself.
+Over the years many people have contributed generously to

-so please take a look at the Credits and Acknowledgments
+Miles Ahead, so please visit the Credits and Acknowledgments

 page elsewhere on this website.